 Introduces the complete design of the bioprocess: from vector selection to production, separation, and characterization of recombinant products.
 Utilize concepts from many fields, such as, chemical and electrical engineering, and biology.
 Student teams work through parallel modules spanning microbial fermentation and animal cell culture.
 With the bioreactor at the core of the experiments, students study cell metabolism and biological pathways, kinetics of cell growth and product formation, oxygen mass transport, scale-up and techniques for the design of process control loops.
 Introduces novel bioreactors and powerful analytical instrumentation.
 Downstream processing and recombinant product purification also included.
+Credit cannot also be received for 10.28A.
 Enrollment limited.

 This class counts for a total of 15 credits.
 This class counts as a CI-M.